hoangduytran/blender-manual/manual/animation/armatures/bones/properties/relations.rst

 Bone Collections
 ================

+.. _bpy.ops.armature.collection_show_all:

+Show All :kbd:`Ctrl-AccentGrave`
+   Unhides any hidden bone collections.

+Bone Collections List
    This list shows the :term:`bone collections <Bone Collection>` the bone is assigned to.
 Press the eye icon to show or hide the entire bone collection.
    Press the X icon to remove the bone from that particular collection.

    To assign the bone to other bone collections, either use the :kbd:`M` or :kbd:`Shift-M` shortcuts (see :ref:`Moving Bones Between Collections <moving_bones_between_collections>`) or go to the :ref:`Armature properties panel <bpy.types.BoneCollection>`.

+Assign to new Collection
+   Assigns the selected bones to a new collection named "New Collection".
+   This collection can be renamed in the :ref:`bpy.types.BoneCollection` panel of the Armature properties.